PolymorphicAgent/SpectralCanvas/README.md

 # Spectral Canvas

+*Note that this project is in the infant stages of development.*

 _*GOALS:*_
 - To visualize sound in a very customizable manner.
     - i.e. customizable frequency range, colors, etc.